100 Books to Read before You Die: Creating the Ultimate List

 - Their Eyes Were Watching God by Zora Neale Hurston — The novel narrates main character Janie Crawford’s blossoming from a vivid but voiceless, teenage girl into a woman with her hand on the wheel of her own destiny.

 - Watchmen by Alan Moore — In an alternate 1985 America, costumed superheroes are part of everyday life.
 When one of his former comrades is murdered, masked vigilante Rorschach (Jackie Earle Haley) uncovers a plot to kill and discredit all past and present superheroes.

 - The Unbearable Lightness of Being by Milan Kundera — A novel possessing both comedy and trauma, the author addresses, ‘Being’ in a world in which lives are irreversibly shaped choices and chance events in which everything occurs only once, existence seems to lose its substance, its weight.

 Going deeper: 500+ books to read before you die

 Several people have requested, not just the list above, but the full list of 500+ works that were mentioned by the 8 lists.
-You can have the full list of 500+ books with their rankings below.
-If you want to reward me for my effort you can buy me a coffee here.
+If you want to show me some love for all this work you can buy me a coffee or 20 ;) here.

 The spreadsheet with all 500+ books listed on it with their rankings and what list they appear on is here.